exoplatform/exo-documentation/docs/Administration.rst

 -  The Select Navigation Bar Style pane: Selects the navigation bar style suitable to your logo.
-There are two styles available on the portal, consisting of Dark which is default, and Light.
+There are two styles available on the portal, consisting of Light which is default, and Dark.

--  The Preview pane: Displays the preview of the top navigation bar with the currently defined logo and navigation bar style.
+-  The Primary, Secondary and Tertiary colors of the Digital Workplace branding.

-.. note::  As default values, the default Company name is **COMPANY** and a default logo are predefined in the platform.
+.. note::  As default values, the default Company name is **COMPANY** and a default logo are predefined in the Digital Workplace.

 2. Click *Drop your image here or Upload from your computer* to browse and upload the logo from your local device;